florisweb/veratio/README.md

 Planned features:
 - [x] Midend / clientside datamanagement redesign
 - [x] Drop-down-menu's for the taskHolders
-- [ ] Drag and drop support for tasks
+- [x] Drag and drop support for tasks (Cross-date)
 - [x] Overdue auto-setter
 - [x] TaskOwnerIndicator: hover to see the task's owner
 - [x] Option to invite using a link
+- [x] Bug Fix: You can now mention members that have an '@' in their name